VSkin

 Why does the CS2 trade lock exist?

-The 15-day trade hold is an account-level security delay that affects the trade itself before it completes.
-It is triggered when your account does not have the Steam Mobile Authenticator enabled, or has had it active for fewer than seven days (recently added), or recently had it removed.
-Trades created more than seven days after the authenticator is enabled are not held.
+The 15-day trade hold is an account-level delay that affects the trade itself before it completes.
+It is triggered when your account does not have the Steam Mobile Authenticator enabled, has had it active for fewer than seven days, or recently had it removed.
+Running the authenticator avoids the long hold, but it does not remove trade protection: that applies to received CS2 items regardless of how you confirmed the trade.

 Frequently asked questions